 Processing time for all applications is 3-4 weeks.

 Check NBCOT's calendar to know when your examination score report is available to the Board: Calendar

 Exam Candidates must take the exam by 12/19/2015 in order for the Board to receive the score by 12/22/2015.

 NBCOT will be closed 12/24/2015 - 1/3/2016 and exam scoring will resume 1/13/2016.

 (1) A $50 application fee is required with all applications submitted on or after July 1, 2014.

 (2) Applications are reviewed in the order they are received.

 Pursuant to section 4112 of Title 16, California Code of Regulations, the Board has thirty (30) days in which to review an application and notify the applicant in writing if any additional information or documentation is necessary to complete the application.
 However, it normally does not take the Board the entire thirty days to review an application.

-Please do not contact the Board for the status of an application until at least three (3) weeks have elapsed since the application was submitted.
+Please do not contact the Board for the status of an application until more than three (3) weeks have elapsed since the application was received by the Board.
 Frequent calls from applicants and employers delay the review/license issuance process.